blockchain-insights/crypto-influence-insights/README.md

 - **LLM Capabilities for Detection:**
   - Add prompts for efficient influencer and scam detection with fuzzy thresholds.
 - **Dedicated Detection Models:**
-  - Train LLMs to improve detection of influencers and scams.
+  - Train LLMs to improve detection of influencers and scams using **hybrid data** from Memgraph and ClickHouse.

 ---